crossbario/autobahn-cpp/doc/index.rst

 WAMP is ideal for distributed, multi-client and server applications, such as multi-user database-drive business applications, sensor networks (IoT), instant messaging or MMOGs (massively multi-player online games) .

 WAMP enables application architectures with application code distributed freely across processes and devices according to functional aspects.
-Since WAMP implementations exist for multiple languages, WAMP applications can be polyglott.
+Since WAMP implementations exist for multiple languages, WAMP applications can be polyglot.
 Application components can be implemented in a language and run on a device which best fit the particular use case.

 To enable this, WAMP implements both the Remote Procedure Call (RPC) and  and the Publish and Subscribe (PubSub) messaging pattern.
 WAMP is open source, as is |ab| (Apache 2.0 license).